 VSCode Extension Release Automation

-) that enables seamless publishing to both the Visual Studio Marketplace and Open VSX Registry.
+This document outlines the automated release system for the VSCode extension (apps/vscode-extension) that enables seamless publishing to both the Visual Studio Marketplace and Open VSX Registry.

 Implementation Overview

-The automation consists of two main components:
+The automation consists of two main components:1.
+GitHub Workflow

-The workflow is defined in .github/workflows/vscode-extension-release.yml
+The workflow is defined in.github/workflows/vscode-extension-release.yml:

 Triggers: